-- Older Than They Look: A plot point in her backstory, since her grandma passes her as a little girl to hide her from Lang.
+- Older than They Look: A plot point in her backstory, since her grandma passes her off as a little girl to hide her from Lang.

 - Precocious Crush: Though despite being older than she looks, she can't be older than her mid-teens.

 - Princess Classic: Seems to fantasize about becoming one.
 She also assumes Caeda is one when they meet, when the reality is quite different.

 - Squee: Lets this out A LOT, like when fantasizing about Marth or meeting Caeda.

 - Stalker with a Crush: Towards Marth, though he doesn't find out.